FTC Fines Snapchat For Being Loosey-Goosey With Data

-Snapchat, a messaging app for mobile devices, entered into a consent decree with the Federal Trade Commission for supposedly misleading users about data collection and inter-device privacy.
-The FTC won.
-You can avoid the same outcome by making sure your apps and websites have the proper legal disclosures.
+Snapchat entered into a consent decree with the Federal Trade Commission for supposedly misleading users about data collection and inter-device privacy.
+Avoid the same outcome by making sure your apps and websites are outfitted with proper legal disclosures.

 Why Did The FTC Go After Snapchat?
-(Answer: Playing Fast and Loose With Customer Data Without Proper Disclosures)
+(Answer: Playing Fast and Loose With Customer Data)

-Although users are able to take screenshots of a “snap,” the user who sent the message are supposed to be notified of this.
-Snapchat backed up this claim, but the Federal Trade Commission reported that recipients with Apple devices running iOS 7 can exploit the app to avoid screenshot detection.
-Considering iOS 7 launched last summer, this has been an ongoing issue.
+Snapchat users can take screenshots of a “snap,” but the original user is supposed to get a notification when it happens.
+But the Federal Trade Commission reported that recipients with Apple devices running iOS 7 can exploit the app to avoid screenshot detection.

 The FTC also reported that Snapchat stores videos on recipients’ devices without encryption, meaning the videos can be accessed even after “disappearing” on the Snapchat application.